 Derbyshire.
 BA (RSAMD), Cert.Hum,

-For many years Nicki worked as a Palliative Care Nurse Specialist, caring for patients as they approached the end of their life and supporting their families throughout that time.
-In the course of this work, she came to recognise that the farewell after a death should be as important and memorable as the circumstances and care leading up to death.
-After leading a very successful and award winning training programme for healthcare professionals to develop their knowledge and skills in delivering end of life care, Nicki felt there was a need to improve the families experience following a death - observing the same respect, dignity and care she had offered their loved ones during life.
-Having trained to become a Civil Funeral Celebrant with Civil Ceremonies Ltd in 2013, Nicki has worked exclusively on writing and leading bespoke, individual and sensitive ceremonies that meet the wishes of her clients, by utilising the listening skills, compassion, empathy – and sometimes humour – that had been invaluable during her nursing career.
-Nicki is passionate about improving the public’s perception and expectations of funerals, and making the dialogue surrounding death a normal part of the conversation of life.
+For many years Nicola worked as a Palliative Care Nurse Specialist and came to recognise that the farewell after a death should be as important and memorable as the circumstances and care leading up to death.
+She led a successful, award winning, training programme for healthcare professionals to develop their knowledge and skills in end of life care.
+She trained to become a Civil Funeral Celebrant with Civil Ceremonies Ltd and now creates and delivers bespoke, individual and sensitive ceremonies that meet the wishes of her clients.
+Nicola is passionate about improving the public’s perception and expectations of funerals, and making the dialogue surrounding death a normal part of the conversation of life.
+Nicola is a member of the Institute of Civil Funerals.

 Melanie has been working as a professional actress for 16 years.
 She trained at the Royal Scottish Academy of Music and Drama and has worked in many theatres in Great Britain and Ireland including the Abbey Theatre in Dublin, the National Theatre in London and spent a very successful season with the Royal Shakespeare Company in Stratford Upon Avon and the West End.
 She has performed in both classical and modern plays, most recently in London and touring Scotland in Conor McPherson's Tony-award winning play, Shining City.
 Her interest in voice work and public speaking is inspired by the great teachers Patsy Rodenburg at the National and Cicely Berry at the RSC, who is probably the most famous voice teacher in the world.
 Melanie is also a winner of the prestigious Yeats Competition in Sligo, Ireland and uses poetry in workshops as a way of demonstrating the possibilities of vocal expression.